-- If the existing is metal-flex duct and UL listed, the ducting may be left in place if deemed in good condition with no blockage.
-Shorten or re-route existing metal ducting if needed.
-Seal all seams and connections with tape or mastic, keeping in mind it may need to be removed for maintenance. - 2.
-If the existing is vinyl duct, re-vent the dryer to the exterior with UL-2158A approved 28- gauge metal ducting with a smooth interior.
+- If the existing flexible transition duct is UL 2158A listed, the duct may be left in place if deemed in good condition with no blockage.
+Shorten or re-route existing flexible transition duct if needed. - If the existing transition duct is vinyl duct or the primary duct is damaged, follow instruction below on how to install new dryer venting.

-3. If the vent termination is damaged, replace with a new termination.
+- If the entire dryer duct is in good condition, seal all seams and connections with tape or mastic, must be 181B or 181B-M listed material, keeping in mind it may need to be removed for maintenance. - 4.
+If the vent termination is damaged, replace it with a new termination.